 This is where you need to specify how long you want to run each zone.
 In most cases, this is not the same for every zone.
 Some zones are grass, some are beds, some are full sun and some may be shade.
 Alter the run time according to each zone’s unique conditions — and use as little water as necessary to maintain a healthy landscape.

-Also, make sure you don’t have any duplicate programs programmed on your controller.
+Also, make sure there aren’t duplicate programs programmed on your controller.
 Your controller likely has the ability to schedule multiple programs (usually labeled A/B/C).
-You really only need one.
-If there are others programmed in your controller just erase them because all programs that are set will run, regardless of what program is showing in the controller display.
+But you only need one.
+If there are others programmed, delete them because all programs that are set will run.